yadt/yadt-config-rpm-maker/README.md

 =====================

 * Organize the configuration of your datacenter hosts in a subversion repository.
-* Run `config-rpm-maker` as post-commit hook of your configuration repository.
+* Run `config-rpm-maker` as post-commit hook of your configuration repository:
   * Builds RPMs containing the configuration for each host.
   * Builds only the configuration RPMs for the affected hosts.
   * Uploads configuration RPMs to a YUM repository.

 ```bash
 Usage: